ESPresense/ESPresense.github.io/configuration/initial-settings.md

 ## MQTT Settings

 * Server / Port - non encrypted mqtt server (SSL is *NOT* supported)
-* Username / Password - optional, passwords are kinda pointless when you're using them plaintext
+* Username / Password - Optional.
+Note: Since MQTT connections are unencrypted, these credentials will be transmitted in plaintext.
+Consider using these only in trusted networks.
 * Send to:
   * Discovery topic - enables home assistant mqtt topic (/homeassistant)
   * Home Assistant discovery topic prefix - customize the discovery topic prefix